cjstehno/sjdbcx/README.md

 ﻿# sjdbcx

-> This is VERY raw alpha code
+> This is VERY raw alpha code AND this README is VERY OUTDATED

 A light extension of the Spring JDBC support classes to add annotation support to ease DAO creation and management.